Companion Planting for Vegetables & Plants

 Although many will disregard companion planting and see it as old wives' tales, many plants, flowers and herbs do defend themselves against insects by being poisonous to them or developing a strong scent that frightens them away, and it is possible that a plant growing close by might benefit from being in this bug-free zone.
 So, although companion planting is also mixed up in folklore, there is also an element of fact and this method can be happily adopted by those who practice organic gardening.

-For example, French marigolds (Tagetes patula) secrete an enzyme or a hormone into the soil that deters nematodes from infesting their roots, and it does seem that tomatoes or other nematode susceptible plants growing as neighbours will be protected.
+For example, French marigolds (Tagetes patula) secrete an enzyme or a hormone into the soil that deters nematodes from infesting their roots, and it does seem that tomatoes or other nematode susceptible plants growing as neighbors will be protected.
 It may be significant that most of these beneficent plants are strongly aromatic.

-Many times, planting certain plants together is also for practical reasons.
-Planting lettuce next to corn means that the lettuces can be shaded during hot summers.
 When you plant cabbages in the late summer, at the same time, and in the same bed, you can also plant garlic.
 Where cabbages will use of a lot of nutrients, and where the cabbages will be harvested in the autumn, the garlic will continue growing until the following summer resulting in good crops for both.
-Chives and onions planted near carrots will help also deter the presence of carrot rust flies.

 Radishes when planted next to Chervil benefit from the shade the herb casts, and the result is lovely juicy radishes that are not woody at all.
-Beans are heavy feeders and therefore it is advisable to companion plant it with something less greedy.
-Therefore mustard is a perfect companion.

 The common dandelion that some see as a scourge in the garden should think again.
 It is now known that dandelions attract pollinating insects.
 Furthermore, they also release ethylene which is a gas that encourages fruit setting and fruit ripening.